KarlHerler/Kandidatavhandling/Markov-beslutsprocesser.md

 ---

-[1] Richard E. Bellman, A Markovian Decisio Process.
+[1] Richard E. Bellman, A Markovian Decision Process.
 Journal of Mathematics and Mechanics.
 Vol. 6, No. 5, 1957, sid 679-684

 Behavior-Based Robotics.
 Intelligent Robotics and Autonomous Agents.
 The MIT Press.
 Bellman, 1957